 “Unrefined charm”, “international flair” – those are the buzzwords you’d expect to hear uttered about the Hauptbahnhof neighbourhood.
 After all, we are now long past the days when the area was dominated by adult cinemas, topless bars, and their associated clientele.

-I sort of miss the old Mathäserkeller bar that used to be between Stachus and the train station.
+I sort of miss the old Mathäserkeller bar that used to be between Karlsplatz-Stachus and the train station.
 It was open 24 hours a day, and going there around four in the morning was always a recipe for adventure, as you watched the alcohol-fuelled dramas unfold.

 Sometimes I come to Bahnhofsviertel to just do some shopping, and even that is always a bit of an adventure.
 I get to shout through a hole in the wall at a bakery on Landwehrstrasse to order a flatbread for 40 cents; wait while the Maghreb butchers at Oasis (also on Landwehrstrasse) finally finish making their merguez; treat myself to a cardamom mocha with a baklava on the side – incidentally, the Bahnhofsviertel is undoubtedly the area with the highest pistachio consumption in all of Munich.